ibm-cloud-docs/transit-gateway/adding-gateway.md

 # Adding a connection
 {: #adding-connections}

-You can add a connection to a transit gateway using the UI, CLI, and API.
+You can add a connection to a transit gateway by using the UI, CLI, and API.
 {: shortdesc}

 ## Adding a connection in the UI